MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 ## Remove the authentication configuration

-1. Select **Manage** on the side pane, and then go to the **Security** tab and select the **Authentication** card.
+1. Edit your bot and select **Manage** on the side pane, and then go to the **Security** tab and select the **Authentication** card.
 1. Select **No authentication**.
 1. Publish the bot.

-If authentication variables are being used in a topic, they will become **Unknown** variables.
+If authentication variables are being used in a topic, they'll become **Unknown** variables.
 Go to the Topics page to see which topics have errors and fix them before publishing.

 [!INCLUDE[footer-include](includes/footer-banner.md)]